 The response was a 200 OK, and our hearts sank… This response confirmed our suspicion that the API was expecting a content type of application/json, or at least something like it.
 Because we were executing the attack in the context of our Grafana instance’s Web origin, the attack was successful, but we knew that things wouldn’t be quite as simple if the same attack were performed from a different (even if same-site) origin.

-You may have read that specifying a request content-type value other than
+You may have read that including a Content-Type header with a value other than

 • application/x-www-form-urlencoded,